Vivek-95/adult_dataset/Readme.txt

-script.R and ui.R- Open both of these together in RStudio.
+script.R and ui.R- Used to execute Shiny Web framework.
+Open both of the files in RStudio.
 While on RStudio execute RunApp present in the editor region of script.R
-To run on R console execute runapp()
+To run on R console - execute runapp()

 adult.data-Training Dataset of the Adult Dataset present on UCI's ML Repository.